tomnatt/tomnatt/rpg/boatlaunch/index.md

 Amo'c was saved from answering by West.
 "Who wants a tour?"
 "I do!"
 Cassie ran over and West took her hand and led her down some narrow stairs into the lower parts of the yacht.
 Fraiser and Amo'c followed; the latter bending low to fit through the passage.
 Below they heard Cassandra's exclamation of surprise and delight.
 "Wow!
 I didn't know you could decorate like this!
 Mum, come and look!"

 Fraiser descended into the central living area and stood, astonished as she found herself in a large, open room.
 Clearly several of the rooms had been combined to create this open area.
-The entire room was filled with exotic houseplants – hundreds of them, displaying thousands of colours.
+The entire space was filled with exotic houseplants – hundreds of them, displaying thousands of colours.
 In the centre was a small seating area decorated with dozens of bonsai trees.
 West stood there whilst Cassandra moved around looking at the various plants.

 West grinned.
 "Yes, I had a couple of modifications made to the inside rooms.
 I don't really intend to be playing host to nearly a dozen people."
 Fraiser moved in and gently touched a plant – a big red thing she had never seen before with giant leaves.
 "I've never seen anything quite like this."